csmaller/blog/content/blog/relationships-in-the-2020s.md

 ## Chapter 8

 That weekend Mary and I had a fight and I was getting the proverbial cold shoulder all weekend.
-My father (a clinical psychologist for most of my life) explained to me later she was classic BPD and playing the victim and abandonment issues where par for the course.
+My step-father (a clinical psychologist for most of my life) explained to me later she was classic BPD and playing the victim and abandonment issues where par for the course.

 I do realize now how she surrounded herself with people who were givers.
 Her friends mostly doted on her and she played the role of victim with them very well.
 I recall her needing to take a sled down at Breckenridge because she had an "asthma attack" despite two doctors telling her she didn't have asthma.
 Side note: who takes the sled down for an asthma attack anyways?
 In ski culture taking the sled is reserved for Jerrys or for only when you are really really hurt...but  I digress.